 Your employer only has to allow certain people to accompany you.

-Even though you do not have a legal right to be accompanied, you can ask your employer to let you bring someone with you but they do not have to agree to this.
+Even though you don’t have a legal right to be accompanied, you can ask your employer to let you bring someone with you - but they don’t have to agree to it.

 Who can accompany you

-If you are asked to go to a disciplinary meeting, you have the right to be accompanied by:
+If you’re asked to go to a disciplinary meeting, you have the right to be accompanied by:

 - a colleague

-You don't have a right to bring anyone else.
+You don't usually have a right to bring anyone else.
 You can ask your employer if someone else can accompany you, but they don't have to agree to this.
-They may have a policy of allowing a wider range of people to come with you.
+They might have a policy of allowing a wider range of people to come with you.

-You should also check your contract and your employer's procedure on disciplinary meetings, as these say who you are allowed to bring with you.
+You should also check your contract and your employer's procedure on disciplinary meetings, as these say who you're allowed to bring with you.

-If you're disabled, your employer has to make reasonable adjustments to accommodate your disability.
-It may be a reasonable adjustment for your employer to allow someone else, such as your carer to accompany you.
+Your employer has to make reasonable adjustments to accommodate your disability.
+It could be a reasonable adjustment for your employer to allow someone else to accompany you, such as your carer.

-What if you are not a member of a trade union?
+If you’re not a member of a trade union

-You do not need to be a member of a trade union.
+You don’t need to be a member of a trade union.
 You can ask an official from any trade union to come with you.
 The union doesn't have to be recognised by your employer.

-Your employer does not have to let you be accompanied unless you ask to be.
+Your employer doesn’t have to let you be accompanied unless you ask to be.